McMillan minus wife, in the last series of the show that started out as McMillan and Wife…

 It’s revealed Wesley and his wife Lydia (Babcock) are getting a divorce as she loves someone else.
 Corman owes 200,000 dollars to his father in law.
 Corman claims he has been trying to save the marriage.

 Corman returns home – to what looked like Cliff Barnes apartment also in Dallas – but with a stage with a grand piano.
-The piano sadly no apparent reason and a red herring (or a prop seen too bulky to remove from the set).
+The piano sadly has no apparent reason and a red herring (or a prop seen too bulky to remove from the set).
 His wife Lydia is watching the news read by a curly mopped anchorman Alan Evans.

 The married pair talk about divorce and Corman confronts Lydia about her lover.
 He appears vulnerable and hurt, she’s cold.
 He obviously seems still very much in love with her.
 Corman leaves for his poker game.
 Lydia arranges to meet with Alan Wells (Jed Allan). her anchorman lover to talk.

 McMillan and Corman attend their Monday night poker game.
 Meanwhile, Alan arrives and tells Lydia wants to confess to Wesley they love each other, Lydia’s confused as Wesley has been like the man she married recently (read nice, romantic and loving).
 She says she wants to cool things down with Alan.

 She wants time, the pair snog then her daddy, Horace walks in… and Horace angrily demands Alan leaves.
 Lydia sounding shaky calls Wesley at the poker game asking he returns home, where it’s revealed the newsreader is dead… Cue dramatic music… and close-ups.

 After returning a call to Di Maggio in the wee small hours.
 Di Maggio tells him Alan is dead.
 McMillan is on the case.
-This (surprisingly) due to Alan careering off the road in a one car accident in dry weather.
+This (surprisingly) is due to Alan careering off the road in a one car accident in dry weather.
 This you will note, was not how we discovered his untimely death.